WEREMSOFT/raylib-wiki-fork/External-dependencies.md

 One of the objectives of raylib was minimizing external dependencies.
 Developing a full-videogame-featured library avoiding external dependencies is a hard task.

-Here it is a list with the external dependencies used by raylib; note that most of those dependencies are [single-header public-domain libraries](https://github.com/nothings/stb) that are [directly copied into raylib repository](https://github.com/raysan5/raylib/tree/develop/src/external).
+Here is the list of external dependencies used by raylib.
+Note that most of these dependencies are [single-header public-domain libraries](https://github.com/nothings/stb) that are [directly copied into raylib repository](https://github.com/raysan5/raylib/tree/develop/src/external).

 External dependencies: